-Four districts and separate Provinces were ceded: -Quebec, East Florida, West Florida, and Grena-The new Government of Quebec was "bound-" ed on the Labrador coast by the River St. John, " and from thence, by a line drawn from the head of "that river, through the Lake St. John to the south " end of Lake Nipissing; from whence the said line, " crossing the River St. Lawrence and Lake Champ-" lain, in forty-five degrees of north latitude, passes " along the highlands which divide the rivers that " empty themselves into the said River St. Lawrence, " from those that fall into the sea, and also along the "north coast of the Baie des Chaleurs, and the " coast of the Gulf of St. Lawrence to Cape Rosiers; " and from thence, crossing the mouth of the River "St. Lawrence, by the West end of the Island of "Anticosti, terminates at the aforesaid River St. "John."
+Four districts and separate Provinces were ceded:-Quebec, East Florida, West Florida, and Grenada.
+The new Government of Quebec as "bounded on the " Labrador coast by the River St. John, and from a thence, by a line drawn from the head of that river, " through the Lake Nipissing; from whence the said "line, crossing the River St. Lawrence and Lake " Champlain, in forty five degrees of north latitude, " passes along the highlands which divide the rivers " that empty themselves into the said River St. Law-" rence, from those that fall into the sea, and also " along the north coast of the Baie des Chaleurs, and " the coast of the Gulf of St. Lawrence to Cape Rosiers; " and from thence, crossing the mouth of the River St. " Lawrence, by the West end of the Island of Anticosti, " terminates at the aforesaid River St. John."

-For some years after the Conquest, the form of Government was purely military.
-It was, indeed, only in 1774, that two Acts were passed by the British Government, one with the view of providing a Revenue for the Civil Government of the Province of Quebec, as the whole of Canada was then termed, the other called "The Quebec Act," defining the boundaries of the Province, setting aside all the provisions of the Royal Proclamation of 1763, and appointing a governing Council of not more than twenty-three, nor less than seventeen persons.
+For some years after the conquest, the form of Government was purely military.
+It was, indeed, only in 1774, that two acts were passed by the British Government, one with the view of providing a Revenue for the Civil Government of the Province of Quebec, as the whole of Canada was then termed, the other called "The Quebec Act," defining the boundaries of the Province, setting aside all the provisions of the Royal Proclamation of 1763, and appointing a governing Council of not more than twenty-three, nor less than seventeen persons.
+And whatever may have been the motive for this almost unlooked for liberality on the part of the mother country, it is not a little singular that only a year later, England's great difficulty with her old Colonies occurred.